dereuromark/cakephp-cache/docs/README.md

 		return $middleware;
 	}
 ```
+By adding the `'when'` part, we make sure it only get's invoked for GET requests.

+Note: This Middleware requires CakePHP 3.4+

-### Deprecated filter
+### DispatcherFilter
-Your bootstrap needs to enable the dispatcher filter:
+Your bootstrap needs to enable the Cache dispatcher filter:
 ```php
 DispatcherFactory::add('Cache.Cache', [
 	'when' => function ($request, $response) {